Paul-creator2000/Rock-Paper-Scissors/README.md

 ### Game cheatCode

-If the user inputs "bomb' they win automatically irregardless.
+If the user inputs 'bomb' they win automatically irregardless.